Trump Reportedly Ordered Mueller Fired, Backed Off When White House Lawyer Threatened To Quit

 According to the Times report, Trump argued that Mueller had three conflicts of interest that should disqualify him from leading the investigation.
 They include:

-- A previous dispute over fees at the Trump National Golf Club in Virginia.
+- A previous dispute over membership fees at the Trump National Golf Club in Virginia.

 - Working at a law firm that had previously represented Trump's son-in-law Jared Kushner.